-If you've been making jewellery for a while now, you're probably thinking it's time to upgrade to a workbench.
 It's one of the most important pieces of equipment you will have and will help you tremendously.
-Not only will you have a dedicated space to work, it is designed especially for your jewellery making needs.
+Not only will you have a dedicated space to work, but it is also designed especially for your jewellery making needs.

 Many jewellers start out working at the kitchen table, with a bench peg clamped to the table but unfortunately this isn't the best option.
-A jewellers bench should be higher than a table to avoid you hunching over while working and causing an injury.
+A jewellers bench should be higher than a table to avoid you hunching over which could potentially cause an injury.
 The bench should be chest height when sat upright, so you can use different tools effectively while also being able to view the piece you're working on.
 An office chair is a great idea to have alongside your jewellers bench as you can alter the height so that you feel comfortable.
 You can also adjust it depending on the particular job you are doing.

 It's important that the countertop is solid and sturdy to support the work you will be doing.
-Wood is the best material to work with as it's strong, long lasting and can withstand heat.
+Wood is the best material to work with as it's strong, durable and can withstand heat.

 Side rails run around the worktop and are there for added security, stopping any tools or supplies falling off the sides.